Dishonesty sanctions & a GPHC fitness to practise review

 Mr Gohil’s case demonstrates that the regulator will not always choose the most severe course of action, even in a case of misconduct and dishonesty.
 Despite a clear finding of dishonesty, the GOC recognised that Mr Gohil could be safely restored to his position after a nine-month suspension.
 As mentioned in the article, the insight that Mr Gohil demonstrated during the investigation was a key factor in the GOC’s decision.
 The importance of insight cannot be understated in the majority of fitness to practise cases, especially when it is clear that misconduct has occurred.
 A medical law expert will be able to advise a person under investigation on the best way to communicate insight in their case.

 The Medic Assistance Scheme’s lawyers can help medical professionals in many of the areas referred to in these news topics.
-See below for the services that relate to January’s stories:
+See below for the services that relate to February’s stories: